Gitphiyi/Phi-Database/REPORT.md

 The architecture of my database is a much simpler version than how difficult databases are.
 After building this database, the problem can be split into two: processing millions of transactions at once or improving latency once a query is received.
 There are of course a plethora of problems that are involved when addressing these two problems, and I chose to tackle the second one.
 Even within the second problem, there are various sections that can massively improve the system.
 I initially attempted to introduce a more intelligent SQL Query Optimizer given information about the tables, but I did not have enough time to do so.
 Thus, I focused a majority of my efforts on simply building a working system and some latency improvements on the storage operation side.

 The system can be split into four main layers.
 SQL Querying at the top which gets tokenized and parsed into a Relational Algebra tree.
 Then the query executor builds an operator tree from that and runs it against the storage layer, which handles all the disk I/O through fixed-size pages.
-Transaction processing sits alongside to handle operation scheduling and logging.
+Transaction processing sits alongside to handle operation scheduling.

 ### Component Breakdown

 The SQL Compiler spans 4 files (lexer, parser, AST definitions).
 The Query Executor handles the RA tree to operator translation.
 Storage Manager covers tables, heap files, and rows.
 Page Manager handles file I/O and caching.
-Transaction processing handles scheduling and logging.
+Transaction processing handles scheduling.
 The rest is shared types and utilities.

 ## 3. Implementation